Tooth Decay: What are Nursing Caries? - Baby Chick

 Share

-What are Nursing Caries?
+What Are Nursing Caries?

-The American Academy of Pediatric Dentistry defines early childhood tooth decay as the presence of one or more decayed, missing, or filled tooth surfaces in any primary tooth in a child below age 6.
-In children younger than 3 years of age, any sign of smooth surface decay indicates severe early childhood caries.
+The American Academy of Pediatric Dentistry defines early childhood tooth decay as the presence of one or more decayed, missing, or filled tooth surfaces in any primary tooth in a child below age 6.2,3 In children younger than 3 years of age, any sign of smooth surface decay indicates severe early childhood caries.

 How Do They Happen?

 Babies like to feed off to sleep, either by breast or bottle.
 For a long time, milk remains a part of their bedtime routine.
 As the child falls asleep, the milk pooled around the baby’s front teeth acts as an excellent medium for bacterial growth.
 The bacteria break down sugars and create an acidic environment in the mouth.
 As salivary flow reduces during sleep, the clearance of milk from the mouth is slowed down.
-These changes result in a softening of enamel leading to tooth decay.
+These changes result in a softening of enamel, leading to tooth decay.
 The lesions appear as dull, brown spots that quickly progress to areas of decay.
 As the condition is progressive in nature, it may even lead to infection in the tissues around the teeth.

 How Can Nursing Caries Be Prevented?

-A review of several studies published in the International Journal of Dentistry in 2011 suggests a strong correlation between early childhood tooth decay and inappropriate nursing practices.
-Nursing caries progress rapidly, and its consequences can affect the child’s immediate and long-term quality of life.
+A review of several studies published in the International Journal of Dentistry in 2011 suggests a strong correlation between early childhood tooth decay and inappropriate nursing practices.4 Nursing caries progress rapidly, and its consequences can affect the child’s immediate and long-term quality of life.
 Furthermore, children under the age of 5 years with a history of dental caries are also at high risk for future tooth decay.

 • Babies should not fall asleep to milk.
 Have your child finish the feed before going to bed.